-What with Bières Cultes, the Brasserie de La Goutte d’Or and now the very welcoming Supercoin, barley and hops are being celebrated in the 18th arrondissement – a welcome departure for Parisians used to eternal weak demis.
 Supercoin is all about characterful beers, rock music and having a good time – their motto is ‘artisanal beers and pop culture’.
 You’ll need more than just one night to test out everything they’ve got on offer, as the beer list is regularly updated – there are dozens of bottled varieties and some lovely surprises.

-Scuzzy, overpriced and crammed full of inconveniently placed suitcases, the bars that line the entrances to big Parisian train stations are rarely conducive to a pleasant evening.
-L'Express de Lyon is the exception that proves the rule.
-The venue's hardly a looker, but the choice of beers will detain you long enough that you might miss your train if you're not careful.
-The taps lining the bar bear exotic names (for Paris) of far-flung breweries – Brew Dog's Punk IPA, Craig Allan's Cuvée d'Oscar, a range of De Molens – and the fridge stocks a healthy selection...
-Read more
+L'Express de Lyon's choice of beers will distract you long enough that you might miss your train from Gare de Lyon if you're not careful.
+The taps lining the bar bear exotic names (for Paris) of far-flung breweries – Brew Dog's Punk IPA, Craig Allan's Cuvée d'Oscar, a range of De Molens – and the fridge stocks a healthy selection of bottled beers.

-Oh Belgium, with its crisps shacks and its beers!
-The Troll Café, hidden in a small road near the Bastille in front of Nul Bar Ailleurs, is a pub that honours the glory of barley malt and hops, well worth the stop for those weary of Amstel.
-The menu has 120 Belgian beer options, in all their forms: on tap, bottle, brown, white and amber.
+Hidden in a small road near the Bastille in front of Nul Bar Ailleurs, Troll Café serves 120 Belgian beer, in various forms: on tap, bottle, brown, white and amber.
 The choice is so vast that your best bet is to ask the bartenders for advice on choosing between, for example, bottles from Duvel, Chimay, Orval, Westmalle, Chouffe and even Ch’ti.
-For a really exceptional taste, the bartender...
-Read more

 More great pubs in Paris

-best bars in Paris" width="" height="" border="" />This is one of Time Out's 100 best bars in Paris.
-Click here to see the full list.
 Having fallen in love with Germany during a holiday to Berlin, the owners of this café began to import German products and traditions, creating a nice Franco-German ambiance.
 The success was immediate, attracting devotees of both classic Croque Monsieurs and traditional German currywurst, a German sausage in a curry sauce with crisps.
-During Oktoberfest, Café Titon becomes a fully-fledged biergarten.
-German beer aficionados will be ecstatic to find Paulaner, Erdinger, and even Franziskaner Dunkel.
-Outside of currywurst and bratwurst, the menu is mostly centred on French cuisine with tartares, large salads, steaks, and sandwiches.